 Vitamins and Supplements to Support Nerve Function

-- Vitamin B6, B12, Folic Acid, and Cobalamin = Slow or maintain nerve damage
+- Vitamin B6, Vitamin B12, Folic Acid, and Cobalamin = Slow or maintain nerve damage

-Eastern medicines treatment focuses on aggressively slowing Degenerative Myelopathy progression and keeping the dog comfortable and functioning for as long as possible through a combination of exercise, diet, supplements, acupressure, acupuncture, and other supportive methods.
+Eastern medicines treatment is a realistic approach that focuses on aggressively slowing the progression of Degenerative Myelopathy and keeping the dog comfortable and functioning for as long as possible.

 If your dog has been diagnosed with DM, your first instinct may be to stop walks or exercise.
 This is the last thing you should do.

 Dogs with DM benefit physically and mentally from exercise.
-Exercise is needed to keep muscle tone and maintain brain function.
+Exercise is needed to keep muscle mass and maintain brain function.

-Exercise needs to be controlled and adjusted accordingly as your dog’s health and mobility decline.
-When taking your dog for walks, let them set the pace and don’t overdo it.
+All forms of exercise need to be controlled and adjusted accordingly as your dog’s health and mobility decline.
+Let your dog set the pace, and don’t overdo it.